-Beginning in January, we posted a blog outlining five important reasons why excel spreadsheets were not to be trusted for implementation of the ASC 606 guidelines.
-Since then, we have extended that blog post into a series devoted to the topic of Excel, focusing each post to one of the five reasons.
+Beginning in January, we posted a blog outlining five important reasons why Excel spreadsheets were not to be trusted for implementation of the ASC 606 guidelines.
+Since then, we have extended that blog post into a series devoted to the topic of Excel, focusing each post on one of the five reasons.
 This month’s rally: “Excel is Not an Agile Business Tool”.

 The January blog post included the following blurb:

 I know I’m not the first person to point this out: The one constant in our lives that we can count on is CHANGE.
 Change is inevitable.
 It is the crux of our growth and evolution.
 And at the helm of this change is technology.
 Those who choose not to keep up with innovation and change in our technology, especially in the business world, will fall behind at exponential rates.

 Now how does this relate to revenue recognition, you say?
 Well for one, ASC 606/IFRS 15 introduced dramatic changes to the world of Revenue Recognition.
 Every company is adopting the new standards effective either in 2018 (public) or 2019 (private).
 And not only is this changing the way companies recognize revenue, but it is also changing the way they manage revenue recognition systematically.